 Marie-Antoinette’s era was a time of progress and success in the field of perfumery.
 Antoine Dejean published Traité des odeurs in 1777, cementing perfumery’s divorce from medicine and its move towards art for art’s sake.
 The purpose of perfume was now purely to smell good and act as a form of artistic expression.
 This echoed Marie-Antoinette’s sentiments perfectly, and her love of flowers (roses, narcissus, lilac, violet, lily, and iris in particular) led to regular, extravagant, but often unpaid commissions from her favorite perfumer, Jean-Louis Fargeon, as well as others like Jean-François Houbigant.

-The queen’s beloved group of friends and courtiers were so prodigously scented that her alleged lover, the Swede Axel von Fersen, was moved to say: “What a debauchery of jewelry and of perfume.
+The queen’s beloved group of friends and courtiers were prodigously scented.
+So much so that according to Elisabeth de Feydeau in A Scented Palace: The Secret History of Marie Antoinette’s Perfumer, the queen’s friend Axel Von Fersen exclaimed: “What a debauchery of jewelry and of perfume.
 And the bizarre odor of the salons of this country!”
 Despite this excess, Marie-Antoinette harbored a romanticized fascination with rustic living.
 She spent much of her time in the (relatively) understated surroundings of the Petit Trianon, her mini-château on the grounds of Versailles.
 Her fascination with “simple” farm living sparked a passion for pastoral fashion and lighter floral scents.
 Long gone were the dense animalics of the 17th century; the new scent compositions featured elegant combinations of flowers, grasses, and woods.

 When the Revolution struck in 1789, many of France’s leading perfumers had to scale down their enterprises.
 A final blow was struck to the perfume industry when the 500-year-old perfumers’ guild, the maîtres gantiers-parfumeurs, was disbanded along with all other organized trade guilds in 1791.
 With time, of course, the French fragrance industry rebounded, and France once again became the world’s leader in stylish smells.